 It also helps that the SAS Tactical survival bow weighs only 2.2 lbs, thanks to the lightweight but sturdy aerospace T6 grade aluminum.
 Another thing that makes this bow extra portable is the fact that you can store several arrows into the riser, so you will have all the necessary equipment at the same spot.

-This survival bow is available in 45, 50 and 55 pound versions, with each of those offering options for both left and right hand orientations.
-Newer archers, especially those are very slim or have a small body type, are advised to go with lower poundage bows, because they will be much easier to handle.
+This survival bow is available in 45, 50, and 55-pound versions, with each of those offering options for both left and right-hand orientations.
+Newer archers, especially those who are very slim or have a small body type, are advised to go with lower poundage bows, because they will be much easier to handle.

 The WTA Magnum Bow is one of the shortest compound bows on the market.
 Its axle to axle length is only 20”, so it is actually very compact.
 And with a draw weight range of 40-60 lbs, it’s a pretty tough bow suitable even for hunting.

 Even though it’s small, it’s not a very portable survival bow.
 You can’t fold it down, so you can’t really put this in your backpack.
 But, the length does make it easier to attach this to your pack with a carabiner, or to just carry it in your hands.